 Top Five II

-Top Five is the second most recent delivery by Dutch shipyard Royal Hakvoort.
-She splashed in 2021 and is reportedly owned by American businessman Terry Pagula, who also owns the Buffalo Bills NFL team with this wife.
+Top Five was delivered by Dutch shipyard Royal Hakvoort in 2021.
+She is reportedly owned by American businessman Terry Pagula, who also owns the Buffalo Bills NFL team with this wife.
 The 61-metre motor yacht is described as an “ocean-going explorer” with an ice belt, built to a design by Sinot Yacht Architecture & Design with naval architecture courtesy of Diana Yacht Design.
 One of the highlights of Top Five's interior is her 2.4-metre-high ceilings.